 (v).
 As explained above, the supply from proposed generation facilities will be supplied to different entities of MES.
-According to the system study of the project, the dispersal to the BPC(s) will be made at 400V through cables located/placed on the roof top of CMH Rawalpindi and MH Rawalpindi.
-Whereas in case of Golf Club Rawalpindi, the dispersal to the BPC(s) will be made at 11kV through cables located/placed on the ground/private property owned by Pakistan Army not involving any public.
-In this regard, it is pertinent to mention BPC(s) is defined term as stipulated in Section 2 (ii) of the NEPRA Act.
-According to the said, a BPC(s) is a consumer which purchases or receives electric power, at one premises, in an amount of one megawatt or more or in such other amount and voltage level and with such other characteristics as the Authority may specify and the Authority may specify different amounts and voltage levels and with such other characteristics for different areas.
-In terms of Section 2 (xxva) of the NEPRA Act, for the purpose of specified means specified by regulations made by the Authority under the NEPRA Act.
+According to the system study of the project, the dispersal to the BPC(s) will be made at 11kV voltage through cables located/ground mounted/private property owned by Pakistan Army not involving any public.
+In this regard, it is pertinent to mention BPC is defined term as stipulated in Section-2(ii) of the NEPRA Act.
+According to the said, a BPC is a consumer which purchases or receives electric power, at one premises, in an amount of one megawatt or more or in such other amount and voltage level and with such other characteristics as the Authority may specify and the Authority may specify different amounts and voltage levels and with such other characteristics for different areas.
+In terms of Section-2(xxva) of the NEPRA Act, for the purpose of specified means specified by regulations made by the Authority under the NEPRA Act.
 It is pertinent to mention that the relevant regulation in this regard are still under formation and in the absence of the same the Authority has been allowing even amount of less than 1.00 MW to be treated as BPC(s) therefore, all the loads of entities explained in the preceding Paras may be considered as BPC(s).

 (vi).
-Further to the above, Section 2(v) of the NEPRA Act defines the term "Distribution" wherein the ownership, operation, management and control of distribution facilities located on private property and used solely to move or deliver electric power to the person owning, operating, managing and controlling those facilities or to tenants thereof is not included in the definition of "distribution".
-As explained above, the distribution facilities to be used for delivery of electric power to different three (03) locations of MES are located on the private property (without involving any public property or any third party) will be owned, operated, managed and controlled by the respective entity therefore, the supply of like electric power to various entities by SCEPL does not constitute a distribution activity under the Act, and a distribution licence will not be required by the company.
+Further to the above, Section 2(v) of the NEPRA Act defines the term "Distribution" wherein the ownership, operation, management and control of distribution facilities located on the private property and used solely to move or deliver electric power to the person owning, operating, managing and controlling those facilities or to tenants thereof is not included in the definition of "distribution".
+As explained above, the distribution facilities to be used for delivery of electric power to different two (02) locations of MES are located on the private property (without involving any public property or any third party) will be owned, operated, managed and controlled by the respective entity therefore, the supply of electric power to various entities by SCEPL does not constitute a distribution activity under the Act, and a distribution licence will not be required by the company.